pr0g/switch-corresponding/README.md

 ** Note: No guarantees are made about if it will work 100% of the time! **

 ## Updates
+30/03/2017 - merge PR from *zabel-xyz* to fix (another) issue with vscode absolute/relative paths (on windows)

 29/10/2016 - merge PR from *zabel-xyz* to fix new issue with vscode absolute/relative paths

 10/09/2016 - fix incompatibility with latest VSCode update (v1.5.1) where `vscode.workspace.asRelativePath` no longer returned absolute path to workspace root when at workspace root level, but `""`